Delaware Firm Foundation

 Below are tables showing the state’s leading insurance companies, based on market share, and links to state by state comparison tables.

 U.S. Department of Commerce data show the insurance industry provided 8,300 jobs in Delaware in 2015.
 The Delaware insurance industry accounted for about $683.8 million in compensation in 2015.

 GROSS STATE PRODUCT

-The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
+The surplus lines market, a group of highly specialized insurers, exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
-The Delaware surplus lines market accounted for $51.9 million in gross premiums written in 2012, according to a survey by Business Insurance.
+The Delaware surplus lines market accounted for $106.9 million in gross premiums written in 2015, according to a survey by Business Insurance.

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2013 these payments in Delaware as measured by direct property/casualty incurred losses, were $862 million.
-Life insurance claims and benefits payouts in Delaware totaled $7.8 billion in 2013.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2015 these payments in Delaware as measured by direct property/casualty incurred losses, were $1.4 billion.
+Life insurance claims and benefits payouts in Delaware totaled $7.3 billion in 2015, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

 STATE BY STATE COMPARISON TABLES

 - State Taxes